 For the ultimate in flexibility, there is nothing to beat camping; either with a tent or with an RV (recreational vehicle).
-These days more and more sites also offer cabins.
+These days more and more Florida campgrounds also offer cabins.

-There are hundreds of campsites (campgrounds) across Florida including many within the various [Florida State Parks].
+There are more than 900 campgrounds (campsites) and RV parks across Florida including many within the various Florida State Parks.

 If you do hire an RV, make sure you understand how everything works and remember that you will typically get around 8–10 mpg so though you will not have to unpack every evening, you will need to fill up more often!